 You can read more about the Early Years Review, Health Review and Ages and Stages Questionnaires in the sections below.

 If your child goes to Ofsted registered childcare, their key person will carry out a review as well.

-If your child is within an early years education setting this review will take place at your child's ofsted-registered childcare (nursery school or child minder) and is called the two year progress check.
-The results of the education progress check should be kept in your child's personal child heath record 'red book' and will be reviewed by the health professional during your child’s 27 month health development review.
+The results of the Early Years Review should be kept in your child's personal child health record 'Red book' and will be reviewed by the health professional during your child’s Health Review.

 - Healthy eating